JuliaLang/www.julialang.org/drafts/_posts/2012-07-12-julia-a-fast-dynamic-language-for-technical-computing.md

     - <a href="http://www-math.mit.edu/~edelman/">Alan Edelman</a>
 ---

-We submitted a paper titled [Julia: A Fast Dynamic Language for Technical Computing](/images/julia-dls2012-tr.pdf) to the [Dynamic Languages Symposium, 2012](http://www.dynamic-languages-symposium.org/dls-12/index.html).
+Our first technical report on some of the inner workings of julia - [Julia: A Fast Dynamic Language for Technical Computing](/images/julia-dls2012-tr.pdf).